rhaaaaawb/bevy_sprite_animation/README.md

     // this will return a handle to a Refrence Node, this is also the nodes can have diffrent Handle<AnimationNode> diffrent from its FilePath and so they dont unload if the nodes that my point into the tree where to unload node_tree.load("example.nodetree");

-    // Refrence Nodes will run the first Node in there list if you call them so it it ok the use them as start nodes, as long as you are using .node or the first node in the file is correct
+    // Refrence Nodes will run the first Node in their list if you call them so it it ok the use them as start nodes, as long as you are using .node or the first node in the file is correct
 }
 ```